 - Silent House and its predecessor The Silent House uses it as part of their gimmick of the movies being one continuous shot.

 - Battle: Los Angeles

 - The Hunger Games uses this throughout, primarily to prevent the violence from entering R-rated territory, and to heighten the emotional effect of certain scenes.
 There's also plenty of jitter cam used during the quiet talking scenes, to give the movie a "gritty" feel.
-Thanks to a new director, the sequel hardly uses it at all.
+Thanks to a new director, the sequel uses it with a lighter hand.

 - Babylon A.D. to a nauseating excess.

 - [REC], as the entire film is shot with a handheld camera.